William J. Burns: BOI career

 Burns was considered well qualified to direct the Bureau of Investigation, and was friends with President Warren Harding's Attorney General Harry M. Daugherty.
 Burns was confirmed as Director of the Bureau of Investigation on August 22, 1921.
 He continued to run the Burns Detective Agency throughout his tenure as Director of the BOI.
 Under Burns, the Bureau shrank from its 1920 high of 1,127 personnel to 600 employees in 1923.
 Burns was responsible for hiring the first female special agents, Alaska P. Davidson in 1922 and Jessie B. Duckstein in 1923.

+In the Summer of 1922, Burns orchestrated a raid on the Bridgeman Convention, where the American Communist Party was discreetly holding a meeting.
+Despite capturing swathes of incriminating evidence, the resulting prosecution was largely a failure.
+In the trial of trade union leader William Z. Foster, an undercover operative testified that Burns had ordered him to lie in order to frame Foster as a "dangerous subversive"; the case resulted in a hung jury.

 At the request of Attorney General Daugherty, Burns sent agents to investigate Montana Sen. Thomas J. Walsh for evidence of criminal wrongdoing.
 The investigation was actually a pretext for retaliation; the congressman had been instrumental in opposing oil leases granted by Secretary of the Interior Albert Fall, a friend of Daugherty and fellow cabinet member.
 Burns later refused to turn over Department of Justice documents to Congressional investigators, who in turn began investigating the BOI; Senate hearing revelations of BOI misdeeds were avidly covered in the press, and became known as the Daugherty-Burns scandal.
 Burns's BOI field agents made visits to the offices of newspapers around the country who had presented the BOI's actions in a negative light; their clumsy attempts to intimidate newspaper editors caused a backlash in public opinion and Congress.
 Burns was forced to resign in 1924 at the request of Attorney General Harlan Fiske Stone and on May 10, 1924, J. Edgar Hoover took over the position on a provisional basis.